cactus-compute/cactus-flutter/README.md

     // Generate embeddings for a text
     final result = await lm.generateEmbedding(
-      text: "This is a sample text for embedding generation",
+      text: "This is a sample text for embedding generation" );
-      bufferSize: 2048,
-    );

     if (result.success) {